 Direct-to-consumer genetic tests, even tests that provide information about health and disease risk, are not covered by most health insurance plans.
 Because this testing is done without a referral from a healthcare provider and is not considered “diagnostic” (that is, it cannot be used to diagnose any disease or condition), health insurance companies generally will not pay for it.
-However, if you share your results with your healthcare provider and he or she recommends additional testing or management, that follow-up care may be covered.
+However, the tests may be eligible for reimbursement through flexible spending accounts (FSA) or health spending accounts (HSA) if the testing included health information.
+If you decide to share your results with your healthcare provider and he or she recommends additional testing or management, that follow-up care may be covered by insurance.

-Direct-to-consumer genetic tests that are unrelated (or indirectly related) to health, such as ancestry testing and paternity testing, are typically not covered by health insurance plans.
+Direct-to-consumer genetic tests that are unrelated (or indirectly related) to health, such as ancestry testing and paternity testing, are typically not covered by FSAs, HSAs, or health insurance plans.

 - What is direct-to-consumer genetic testing?